Position Title: Accelerated Rehabilitative Disposition Program Supervisor (ARD)

 - Networks with local law enforcement, other court staff and probation/parole departments.

-- Prepare billing and credit statements as appropriate for house arrest participants.
+- Prepare billing and credit statements as appropriate for ARD participants.

 - Completes and submits Daily Activity Reports to the IP Director identifying workload on a daily basis.

-- Prepares recommendations and progress reports to the Court as required.
+- Prepares recommendations and progress reports to Court as required.

 - Provides daily or event occurrence updates of offender progressive records and files to include summarizing offender, collateral, offender employment, treatment and police contacts as they occur.